C-Reactive Protein (Blood)

 What is this test?

-The C-reactive protein (CRP) test is used to find inflammation and infection in your
+The C-reactive protein (CRP) test is used to find inflammation in your body.
+Inflammation

-Because C-reactive protein is part of the immune system, your levels of it rise whenever
+Because CRP is part of the immune system, your levels of it rise whenever you have

-you have inflammation in your body.
-However, the test doesn't show where the inflammation
+inflammation in your body.
+But the test doesn't show where the inflammation is or

 A high-sensitivity CRP test (hs-CRP) may be used to measure your heart disease risk